Tordjx/Collision-avoidance-2DGS/README.md

 ```

 Now you can perform geo-registration on your dataset.
-First, create a text file like so :
+First, create a text file `geo-registration.txt` like so:

 ```
 image_name1.jpg X1 Y1 Z1